 During the Easter holiday, Artis Royal Zoo puts on a range of special activities such as a scavenger hunt through the zoo, plus not only can you watch adorable little chicks hatch out of eggs in the incubator - you can even cuddle them!

 Easter brunches & family-friendly meals

 During Easter weekend, you'll find special brunches and dinners to suit every taste and budget.
-The Hard Rock Cafe hosts a Hip Hop Party for the kids on Easter Sunday (10:00-11:30), with egg and face painting and a buffet breakfast.
-On Sunday and Monday, the Pannenkoekenboot (Pancake Boat) will host brunch and Easter cruises including all-you-can-eat pancakes plus other festive treats.
+On Sunday and Monday, the Pannenkoekenboot (Pancake Boat) traditionally hosts brunch and Easter cruises including all-you-can-eat pancakes plus other festive treats.

 A number of churches in Amsterdam conduct English services for both visitors and international residents, especially during Easter and Christmas.
 Have a look at the overview of English services in Amsterdam if you’d like to attend an Easter service.

 The majority of Amsterdam’s museums and attractions are open during the Easter holidays.
 In the city centre most shops will be open, but they may close earlier than usual.
 If you would like to visit a specific attraction or shop, please confirm the opening times with each individual location.